 Daddy Runs Away From Home

-Coincidentally, on another deck, Eric met Stanley and they hit it off as well.
+Ty and Joyce had deep conversations and on another deck, Eric met Stanley.
+They hit it off as well.

 Joyce had never had problems with Eric’s sexuality, nor had anyone in Los Angeles.

 Ty had never met anyone like Joyce and was falling in love with her at light speed.
 Joyce was feeling the same and Stanley’s antics were unnoticed.

 It was not until just before the ship arrived in Hawaii that Stanley met Eric’s mother, who was with his father.